Lebesgue integral: Basic theorems of the Lebesgue integral

+Necessary and sufficient conditions for the interchange of limits and integrals were proved by Cafiero, generalizing earlier work of Renato Caccioppoli, Vladimir Dubrovskii, and Gaetano Fichera.

 Alternative formulations

 It is possible to develop the integral with respect to the Lebesgue measure without relying on the full machinery of measure theory.
 One such approach is provided by the Daniell integral.

 There is also an alternative approach to developing the theory of integration via methods of functional analysis.
 The Riemann integral exists for any continuous function f of compact support defined on R^{n} (or a fixed open subset).
 Integrals of more general functions can be built starting from these integrals.